Vracov: Sights

 The main landmark of Vracov is the Church of Saint Lawrence.
 It was probably founded by Constance of Hungary in the 1230s.
 A Renaissance tower was added in 1565.
 The church was baroque rebuilt in 1722.
-Two valuable baroque statues stand in front of the entrance – the statue of St. Florian from 1769 and St. John of Nepomuk from 1780.
+Two valuable Baroque statues stand in front of the entrance – a statue of St. Florian from 1769 and a statue of St. John of Nepomuk from 1780.

 The second cultural monument in the town is a small Neoclassical chapel dedicated to St. Anne.
 It dates from the first half of the 19th century.